Rawrshak/Rawrshak-Improvement-Proposals/RIP-3 Nft Bank/RIP-3 Nft Bank.md

 ---

 ## Abstract
-This is a way for users to safely store their nft's outside of their wallet.
+This is a way for users to safely store their NFT's in a secure smart contract wallet outside of their main wallet.

 ## Motivation
-Players over time will accumulate a large amount of assets through the collection of gaming assets as well as other general non-fungible tokens such as art.
-Wallets as they were originally conceived weren't meant to handle such a large volume of items and eventually they become cumbersome to organize.
+Players over time will accumulate a large amount of tokens through the collection of gaming assets as well as other general non-fungible tokens such as art.
+Though wallets can store as many assets as a user wants, their existing user interfaces aren't designed to adequately organize large volumes of tokens.
+Consequently, they eventually become too cumbersome to maintain.
+Furthermore, wallet security is not very user-friendly.
+Storing valuable NFT's in a hot wallet without backup account access or locking features is not conducive to secure asset storage.

-To solve this, an Nft Bank is necessary so that users may be able to securely store assets that may not currently be using, thus keeping their wallet manageable.
+To solve this, an NFT Bank is necessary so that users may be able to securely store and unload assets currently not in use, thus keeping their main wallet manageable.

 ## Specification
 The Bank contracts will be able to handle the storage of both ERC1155 and ERC721 assets.

-Because this bank is a smart contract, it utilizes measures to ensure that if one's private keys are lost, stored assets may still be retrievable.
-This is achieved by setting backup addresses that will have access to the accounts if the main wallet has not interacted with the contracts for a certain length of time.
+Since this bank is a smart contract, which by its own nature is quite rigid, it utilizes measures to ensure that if one's private keys are lost, stored assets may still be retrievable.
+This is achieved by setting backup addresses that will have access to the accounts if the main wallet has not interacted with the contracts for a given length of time.

-Users may also launch their own contracts, which they will have full control over.
-Though expensive to do, they need not fear that the contracts, and therefore their assets, will be frozen when bugs/security risks are discovered.
+To pursue decentralization, each user will launch their own personal banking contracts which they will have full control over, thus avoiding a central point of failure.

 ### Proposed Technical Design